thanh-mel/product.api/README.md

 ##### *Assumptions*
 1. There is no authentication/authorization for create, update and delete products/product options actions.
 However when deploying to production this must be implemented to protect our data.
 2. Database connection string, secrets, tokens etc should be stored in more secure places such as AWS Secret Manager or Parameters Store etc instead in appsettings.json file.
 That way our credentials won't expose to public via checkins.
+3. Data will be persisted into local database file called *products.db* under *App_Data* folder

 ##### *Entry point*
 `Program.cs`